Gieneq/Audio-Spectrum-Display/schematics/README.md

 |1k|91R|0.91V|4.76mA|0.47V|91R|2.27mW|
 |10k|99R|0.99V|4.97mA|0.497V|99R|2.47mW|

+In most cases receivers are buffer circuits made out of op-amps with high input impedance and low output impedance.
+So to sustainhigh quality signal all processing blocks shoudld be spread scross min and max impedances.

+When audio signall passes to ADC it is required to know how ADC processes signal and thus the current draw.

 Now let's pick R2 = 100R, R1 = 1k and connect several R3 loads.

-Rth is 91R and Uth = 0.91V
+As before Rth = 91R and Uth = 0.91V.

 |R1|R3|R13|IR3|Uout|P3|
 |:-:|:-:|:-:|:-:|:-:|:-:|